robertovillarejo/botkit-starter-dads-infotec/README.md

 - **ACCESS_TOKEN**: The Facebook page access token (this token is provided by Facebook)
 - **VERIFY_TOKEN**: The Facebook verify token (this token is defined by the user)
 - **PORT**: The port that this application will use
-- **FULFILLMENT_ENDPOINT**: The URL that this application will use as webhook

-Once all variables defined, run `npm install` and dependencies will be downloaded.
+Once all variables defined, run `yarn install` and dependencies will be downloaded.

-Finally, to run the project simply execute `npm start` or `node index.js`.
+Finally, to run the project simply execute `yarn start:dev`

 ### Creating Conversation